AML CTF compliance checklist for real estate agents Australia 2026

 You May Be Closer Than You Think

 Many agencies already carry out identity checks and due diligence as part of everyday operations.
 The new requirements are not about starting from scratch.
 They are about formalising what you already do and housing it within a structured, documented compliance framework.
-The gap for most agencies is not in practice; it is in documentation and consistency.
+For most agencies, the gap is not in practice, it is in documentation and consistency.

 The Upside of Getting It Right